A complexity theory for non-local quantum computation: Reductions among NLQCs

 where in the second line we used that $f(x,y)=1$.
 Since the referee in the CDQS gets the same systems as Bob obtains in the $Cf$-$\mathbf{X}$, the referee can apply the same local channel as Bob and hence recover the $B'B$ portion of the above density matrix.
 Thus the referee in the perfectly correct case can measure $B'$ and learn $f(x,y)\wedge s=s$.

-To obtain approximate correctness when the $Cf$-$\mathbf{X}$ protocol is approximately correct, we note that the CDQS protocol we implement produces the same state on $B'B$ as if we implemented the $Cf$-$\mathbf{X}$ protocol as a black box, and then traced out the system on the left.
-Because of this, \cref{remark:blackboxerror} implies the protocol here is $\epsilon$-correct if the $Cf$-$\mathbf{X}$ protocol is $\epsilon$ correct.
+To obtain approximate correctness when the $Cf$-$\mathbf{X}$ protocol is approximately correct, we note that the CDQS protocol we implement produces the same state on $B'B$ as if we implemented the $Cf$-$\mathbf{X}$ protocol as an oracle, and then traced out the system on the left.
+Because of this, \Cref{remark:blackboxerror} implies the protocol here is $\epsilon$-correct if the $Cf$-$\mathbf{X}$ protocol is $\epsilon$ correct.

 \textbf{Security:} Let $\mathbf{V}_{SAB'B\rightarrow MM'}$ be an isometric extension of Alice and Bob's first round operations in the $Cf-\mathbf{X}$ protocol.
 Let $\mathbf{W}^L_{M'\rightarrow SAl}$ and $\mathbf{W}^R_{M\rightarrow B'Br}$ to be isometric extensions of the second round operations, with $l$ and $r$ the purifying systems.
 Define channels